 A third generation physician, Dr. Langer attended the University of Pennsylvania for undergraduate and medical school.
 He stayed on at Penn and completed his neurosurgical residency under the direction of Eugene Flamm, MD.
 He later joined Dr. Flamm at a new neurosurgical institute in New York City in 1998.
 Dr. Langer also completed a mid-career fellowship at the University at Buffalo in cerebrovascular disease treatment including aneurysms, AVMs, and carotid disease.

 Dr. Langer worked at the Continuum Health System at Mount Sinai in New York until 2010, when he joined the neurosurgery department at Northwell Health.
-Dr. Langer established the Moyamoya Center of Neuroscience Institute and developed a project focused on the use of social networking technology and video to enhance the patient experience and improve the medical record.
+Dr. Langer established the Moyamoya Center of Institute for Neurology and Neurosurgery and developed a project focused on the use of social networking technology and video to enhance the patient experience and improve the medical record.
 This project has grown into the health system, supported Cirrus Health, which continues to creatively disrupt the status quo in patient communication and the current electronic medical record.

 In 2013 Dr. Langer was recruited as director of neurosurgery at Lenox Hill.
 His goal is to further expand this outstanding clinical entity by creating an entirely new environment for patients and their families.
 He also maintains an active practice in spinal disease and benign brain tumors including acoustic neuromas and meningiomas.
 He is currently involved in the study, development and adoption of the use of 3 dimensional exoscopic surgery in spine and cranial surgery.